Bird The Boot Challenge

 Prizes: All participants who fulfill the Challenge requirements and submit the information properly are entered into a drawing.
 The winning team will receive a 2026 LDWF Bird the Boot Challenge patch and an assortment of fun and useful birding items.
 All participants completing the challenge will be able to download a 2026 Bird the Boot Accomplishment Certificate.

-10. Each team utilizing eBird must submit at least three eBird checklists from their home and document at least 15 different bird species.
+- Each team utilizing eBird must submit at least three eBird checklists from their home location.
+Additionally, teams must document at least 15 bird species in their final trip report.

-11. If a species is flagged by eBird as rare, the team must add additional documentation in the form of either photos or sound recordings.
+- If a species is flagged by eBird as rare, the team must add additional documentation in the form of either photos or sound recordings.
 Written descriptions alone will not be acceptable for rare birds reported in this category.
-A rare bird sighting must be accepted by a reviewer in eBird to count for the challenge.
+A rare bird sighting must be accepted by an eBird reviewer to count for the challenge.

 Two available options: use eBird or submit a paper checklist.